andie787/docs-test-2/getting-started/index.html.md

 If you'd rather jump right in, try [Speedrun](/docs/speedrun/) to launch your own app fast.

+Chk the host for erors.

+This section of the Fly.io docs is all about getting you up and running quickly.

+Follow [Hands-on](/docs/hands-on/) which takes you through creating an account, installing `flyctl`, the Fly.io command-line tool, and launching a simple demo app.

+If you'd rather jump right in, try [Speedrun](/docs/speedrun/) to launch your own app fast.

 Once that's done, check out our in-depth docs:

 * **[Language & Framework Guides](/docs/languages-and-frameworks/)**: Comprehensive and starter guides for your favorite languages and frameworks.